At the Immigrant's Table

 Jump to Recipe Pin Recipe

-buttermilk chicken and potatoes on plate
+• Baked buttermilk chicken & potatoes

 In my mother’s house, there is usually a carton of curdled milk on the counter.